lmarecha-creator/mcafeecloudguru/content/050_shiftleft_Codebuild/210_introduction/010whatisjenkins.md

 ## Introducing AWS CodeBuild

 AWS CodeBuild is a fully managed continuous integration service that compiles source code, runs tests, and produces software packages that are ready to deploy.
 With CodeBuild, you don’t need to provision, manage, and scale your own build servers.
 CodeBuild scales continuously and processes multiple builds concurrently, so your builds are not left waiting in a queue.
 You can get started quickly by using prepackaged build environments, or you can create custom build environments that use your own build tools.
 With CodeBuild, you are charged by the minute for the compute resources you use.
+You use AWS CodeBuild to build a collection of sample source code input files (build input artifacts or build input) into a deployable version of the source code (build output artifact or build output).
+Specifically, you instruct CodeBuild to use Apache Maven, a common build tool, to build a set of Java class files into a Java Archive (JAR) file.
+You do not need to be familiar with Apache Maven or Java.

 CodeBuild provides these benefits: